it4biz/pdi-odm-ce/README.md

 PDI ODM CE
 ======================

-PDI Operations Mart CE is a free and open source projetc.
+PDI Operations Mart CE is a free and open source projetc. <BR>
 It is available under the terms of the Apache License Version 2.<BR>
 Version: 1.1<BR>
 License: Apache License Version 2<BR>